Toric vector bundles on Bott tower: Introduction

 \section{Introduction}

-Let $X$ be a nonsingular toric variety over $\C$ under the action of the algebraic torus $T$.
+Let $X$ be a complex toric variety under the action of a complex algebraic torus $T$.
 A vector bundle $\pi : \mathcal{E} \rightarrow X$ is said to be a toric vector bundle on $X$ if it has an equivariant $T$-structure, i.e. an action of the torus on $\mathcal{E}$ which is linear on fibres and the morphism $\pi$ is $T$-equivariant.
-Toric vector bundles were first classified by Kaneyama in \cite{kane}.
-In \cite{kly}, Klyachko gave a description of toric vector bundles in terms of finite dimensional vector spaces with the family of decreasing $\Z$-graded filtrations which satisfy a compatibility condition.
+Toric vector bundles were first classified by Kaneyama for nonsingular complete toric varieties (see \cite{kane}).
+Later Klyachko gave a combinatorial description for arbitrary toric varieties.
+He showed that toric vector bundles on toric varieties are equivalent to a family of filtrations on a vector space satisfying certain compatibility conditions (\cite[Theorem 2.2.1]{kly}).
 Tangent bundles of nonsingular toric varieties arise as natural examples of toric vector bundles.
-Following \cite{ehlers}, the tangent bundle of any nonsingular toric variety has a natural topological decomposition into sum of line bundles, each of which arises from a one-dimensional cone of the associated fan.
-This result is not true in case of equivariant algebraic splitting.
-In Proposition \ref{18} we characterize all nonsingular toric varieties whose tangent bundle splits equivariantly into direct sum of line bundles.
+Using Klyachko's description, we give a necessary and sufficient condition for equivariant splitting of the tangent bundle of nonsingular toric varieties (see Proposition \ref{18}).
+We give a complete description of toric subbundles of a given toric vector bundle (see Proposition \ref{6}).
+As an application, we study stability of tangent bundle on Hirzebruch surface which recovers the result obtained in \cite[Theorem 6.2]{ozhan} (see Corollary \ref{14}).

-A Bott tower of height $n$ is defined inductively as an iterated projective bundle so that each stage $M_k$ of the tower is of the form $\mathbb{P}(\mathcal{O}_{M_{k-1}} \oplus \mathcal{L}$) for an arbitrarily chosen line bundle $\mathcal{L}$ over the previous stage $M_{k-1}$.
+We consider a class of smooth projective toric varieties, known as Bott towers.
+A Bott tower of height $n$ is defined inductively as an iterated projective bundle so that at the $k$-th stage of the tower, $M_k$ is of the form $\mathbb{P}(\mathcal{O}_{M_{k-1}} \oplus \mathcal{L}$) for an arbitrarily chosen line bundle $\mathcal{L}$ over $M_{k-1}$.
 Bott towers were shown to be deformation of Bott-Samelson varieties by Grossberg and Karshon in \cite{grossbergkarshon}.
-The Bott tower of height $n$ is completely determined by $\frac{n(n-1)}{2}$ integers $\{c_{i, j}\}_{\{1\leq i < j \leq n \}}$, known as the Bott numbers and these are arranged in an $n \times n$ upper triangular matrix with $1$'s in the diagonal, called the Bott matrix.
-Without loss of generality, the entries of the Bott matrix can be assumed to be non-negative (Theorem \ref{12}).
-In Proposition \ref{15} we show that the tangent bundle of $M_k$ splits equivariantly if and only if the Bott matrix is the identity matrix.
+A Bott tower of height $n$ is completely determined by $\frac{n(n-1)}{2}$ integers $\{c_{i, j}\}_{\{1\leq i < j \leq n \}}$, known as the Bott numbers (see subsection 2.2).
+Without loss of generality, we can assume that the Bott numbers are non-negative (see Theorem \ref{12}).
+In this paper we are interested in studying the positivity properties of toric vector bundles on Bott tower.